 The ECA-IMO-based C3 CMV were processed in the othpt sector.
 These C3 CMV emissions include those assigned to U.S. federal waters, those assigned to the Exclusive Economic Zone (EEZ; defined as those emissions beyond the U.S. Federal waters approximately 3-10 miles offshore, and extending to about 200 nautical miles from the U.S. coastline), along with any other offshore emissions.
-These emissions are developed in the same way as the EPA-dataset described in the c3marine sector described above.
+These emissions are developed in the same way as the EPA-dataset described in the cmv sector described above.
 Emissions in U.S. waters are aggregated into large regions and included in the 2011NEIv2 using special FIPS codes.
 Because these emissions are treat as point sources, shipping lane routes can be preserved and they may be allocated to air quality model layers higher than layer 1.

 For Canadian point sources, 2010 emissions provided by Environment Canada were used.
 Note that VOC was not provided for Canadian point sources, but any VOC emissions were speciated into CB05 species.
-Temporal profiles and speciated emissions were also provided.
+In support of CB05 speciation for CMAQ 5.1 (see Section 3.3.4), speciated Canadian point source emissions were summed to total VOC, and then re-speciated into CB05 species using speciation profiles.
+Temporal profiles were also provided.
 Point sources in Mexico were compiled based on the Inventario Nacional de Emisiones de Mexico, 2008 (ERG, 2014a).
 The point source emissions in the 2008 inventory were converted to English units and into the FF10 format that could be read by SMOKE, missing stack parameters were gapfilled using SCC-based defaults, and latitude and longitude coordinates were verified and adjusted if they were not consistent with the reported municipality.
 Note that there are no explicit HAP emissions in this inventory.